I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 “Do you even know what Bisquick is?
 No offense, but I’m sure it’s not something you grew up eating.
 It’s for biscuits, pancakes—it’s a mix.
 Like flour.”

-He scowled.
 “I know what pancakes and biscuits are.”

 “I’m sure you do.
 I’m saying I doubt you’ve ever made them or seen them made.
 Can you just check if you carry it?
 I don’t want to go to another store.”